NATIONAL STAR WARS DAY

-This day is celebrated by thousands of Star Wars enthusiasts, with parties and celebrations around the nation.
+Thousands of Star Wars enthusiasts celebrate this day each year with parties and celebrations around the nation.

 Star Wars creator, George Lucas, was asked during a 2005 interview on a German news TV channel to say the famous sentence “May the Force Be with You.”
 Upon doing so, the interpreter interpreted the sentence into German as Am4 Mai sind wir bei Ihnen (On May 4 we are with you).
 TV Total captured this and aired it on May 18, 2005.